mosa/MOSA-Project/Source/Docs/settings-options.rst

-    CompilerDebug.NasmFile,Filename to emit disassembly using the NASM tool CompilerDebug.InlinedFile,Filename to emit a list of all methods that were inlined CompilerDebug.PreLinkHashFile,Filename to emit a list of all methods with their hash value prior to linking CompilerDebug.PostLinkHashFile,Filename to emit a list of all methods with their hash value after linking
+    CompilerDebug.NasmFile,Filename to emit disassembly using the NASM tool CompilerDebug.InlinedFile,Filename to emit a list of all methods that were inlined CompilerDebug.PreLinkHashFile,Filename to emit a list of all methods with their hash value prior to linking CompilerDebug.PostLinkHashFile,Filename to emit a list of all methods with their hash value after linking CompilerDebug.FullCheckMode,"If true, causes the compiler to run internal validate checks (used to test the compiler)"

 Compiler X86 Settings
 ---------------------